-In addition to working with NFS on impact sourcing projects, REBBL contributes 2.5% of the net revenue of every bottle sold back to Not For Sale to help fund its projects around the world, rehabilitating survivors of trafficking, and preventing it before it happens by developing sustainable social projects globally.
+In addition to working with NFS on impact sourcing projects, REBBL contributes a percentage of every bottle sold back to Not For Sale to help fund its projects around the world, rehabilitating survivors of trafficking, and preventing it before it happens by developing sustainable social projects globally.
 NFS has 12 projects in countries across the world, and they have supported nearly 35,000 survivors and at-risk individuals through long-term care, housing, education, vocational training, and healthcare to people that have been affected by modern-day slavery.
 Below is a deeper look into the each country-specific project, funded in part by REBBL’s donation.

 Not For Sale: Vietnam

 Up until 2016, Vietnamese authorities refused to acknowledge the cases of trafficking and exploitation for men and boys.

 Not For Sale partnered with Blue Dragon to create the first housing for young boys that had been sexually or otherwise exploited in Vietnam.
 They provide support for the street boys in Hanoi who frequent internet cafes, cafes where they are contacted by traffickers and abusers.
 NFS offers crisis care to kids on the street 24/7, from emergency shelter and healthcare, to food and clothes.

 Not For Sale: Thailand

 Not For Sale Thailand supports more than 100 children each year through shelter, long-term housing, healthcare, food, and education.
 NFS Thailand concentrates on the education of stateless children.
 The Akha communities in Northern Thailand are among the focus communities.

 Due to the difficulties in enrolling in any official Thai school while being stateless, these children struggle to get an education and are aggressively targeted by human traffickers.